Making Strong Contributions at Local and Regional Level

 Colin has made strong contributions at local, regional, and national level to the furtherance of education including holding the positions: Chair of the One Barnsley Local Strategic Partnership, Director of the Wellspring Multi Academy Schools Trust, Chair of the Sheffield City Region Principals’ Group, Representative on the regional European Structural & Investment Funds Committee, Board member for the Association of Colleges and Chair of its Finance & General Purposes Committee

-Nav Chohan joined Shipley College as Principal in July 2009.
-He has worked in education for 18 years.
+Nav Chohan is the Chair of the West Yorkshire Consortium of Colleges and the Leeds City Region Skills Network.
+Nav joined Shipley College as Principal in July 2009.
+He has worked in education for 25 years.

 Chris joined Bradford College in August 2017 as Director of Finance and Corporate Services.
 He has worked in the education sector since 2008, and prior to that in the private financial sector for a number of years.